AdamBoxall/promises.js/README.md

 #### Window

-Just download `promises.min.js` and include the minified script it into your document:
+Just download `promises.min.js` and include the script into your document:

     <script src="/path/to/src/promises.min.js"></script>